ntk148v/lets-go/README.md

 cf := make(chan interface{})
 ci <- 1 // Send the integer 1 to the channel ci
 <-ci    // Receive an integer from the channel ci
-i := <-ci // Receive from the channel ci and store it in i
+i := <-ci // Receive from the channel ci & store it in i
 ```

 * Put this to previous example (ready).